data-catering/data-caterer-docs/docs/setup/validation/upstream-data-source-validation.md

     val secondJsonTask = json("my_second_json", "/tmp/data/second_json")
       .validations(
-        validation.upstreamData(firstJsonTask)
-          .joinColumns("account_id")
+        validation.upstreamData(firstJsonTask)                   //upstream data generation task is `firstJsonTask` .joinColumns("account_id")                             //use `account_id` column in both datasets to join corresponding records (outer join by default)
           .withValidation(
             validation.col("my_first_json_customer_details.name")
-              .isEqualCol("name")
+              .isEqualCol("name")                                //validate the name in `my_second_json` is equal to `customer_details.name` in `my_first_json` when the `account_id` matches
           )
       )
     ```

 ## Join expression

 Define join expression to link two datasets together.
 This can be any SQL expression that returns a boolean value.
 Useful in situations where join is based on transformations or complex logic.

 In the below example, we have to use `CONCAT` SQL function to combine `'ACC'` and `account_number` to join with
 `account_id` column in `my_first_json` dataset.

 === "Java"